Annjoynj/Regex/README.md

 ## Introduction

-The Statement Parser is a utility script designed to process text statements and extract specific transaction information such as (#codes, sender names, balances, dates, times, and transaction types).
+The Statement Parser is a utility script designed to process text statements and extract specific transaction information such as ##codes, ##sender ##names, ##balances, ##dates, ##times, and ##transaction types.
 It utilizes regular expressions for pattern matching and pandas for data manipulation.
 The extracted data is then saved as a CSV file for further analysis.
 This code uses the structure of mpesa messages sent by Safaricom Mpesa but can be modified to fit any set of data

 ## Features